 Turmoil and Change: Economy, Society and Politics in the West Midlands in the 20th century

-Some of the themes are: the changes that have taken place in the region's communities during the century; the regional economy, urban growth, housing, politics and women and education.
+Some of the themes are: the changes that have taken place in the region's communities during the century; the regional economy, urban growth, housing, politics, migration women and education.

 Sources and Research Techniques for the History of the West Midlands in the Medieval and Early Modern Periods and Sources and Research Techniques for the History of the West Midlands in the 18th, 19th and 20th Centuries

 The aim of these two modules is to explore the range of archival, visual and printed sources available for local study and consider different approaches to historical study.
 They will also help in developing skills which are helpful for working on your dissertation.
 One of these modules is taught each year.
 Each module includes a full-day field trip.

 We charge an annual tuition fee.
 Fees for 2015/16 are as follows: